uwmadisoncals/cals-main-plugins/peters-post-notes/readme.txt

 Please visit the plugin page at http://www.theblog.ca/wordpress-post-notes with any questions.

 == Changelog ==

+= 1.6.4 =
+* 2017-03-11: In the Collaboration Notes dashboard, skip notes attached to non-existent posts.
+(Thanks Alex!)

 = 1.6.3 =
 * 2016-11-19: Bug fixes: do not show private notes in "Latest notes" column; fix capability check when showing "Edit" links.
 (Thanks Alex!)